-Protein A is a cell wall surface protein found in Staphylococcus aureus with a molecular weight of 42 kDa, which specifically binds to the Fc region of mammalian immunoglobulin (Ig) and to the Fab region of the human VH3 family.
-Protein A specifically binds to antibodies such as human IgG1, IgG2, IgG4, mouse IgG2a, IgG2b, and rabbit IgG, and each Protein A molecule can bind up to 5 IgG molecules.
+Protein A is a cell wall surface protein found in Staphylococcus aureus with a molecular weight of 42 kDa, which specifically binds to the Fc region of mammalian immunoglobulin (Ig) and also to the Fab region of the human VH3 family.
+Protein G is an immunoglobulin-binding protein expressed by Streptococcal bacteria, which specifically binds to the Fc region of mammalian immunoglobulin (Ig).
+Protein A can specifically bind to the corresponding antibodies, such as human IgG1, IgG2, IgG4, mouse IgG2a, IgG2b and rabbit IgG, etc., and each Protein A molecule can bind to 5 IgG molecules, while the antibodies that Protein G can bind are human IgG1, IgG2, IgG3, IgG4, mouse IgG1, IgG2a, IgG2b, IgG2c, rabbit, goat polyclonal antibodies, etc., and each Protein G molecule can bind 3 IgG molecules.

-This kit contains Protein A agarose gel and other necessary reagents for immunoprecipitation, and with the specific antibodies provided by the user, it makes immunoprecipitation (IP, also known as pull-down) or coimmunoprecipitation (Co-IP) experiments simpler, more convenient, and efficient, and the immunoprecipitation products can be used for the detection of the target protein or its protein complexes and other experiments.
+This kit contains Protein A+G agarose gel and other necessary reagents for immunoprecipitation, and with the specific antibodies provided by the user, the immunoprecipitation (IP, also known as pull-down) or coimmunoprecipitation (Co-IP) experiments are simpler, more convenient and more efficient, and the immunoprecipitation products can be used for the detection of the target protein or its protein complexes and other experiments.